 |PCIe x16||82||89 mm|

-Currently, there are four versions of PCIe card: PCIe 1.x, PCIe 2.x, PCIe 3.x, and PCIe 4.x.
-Each generation will double its bandwidth over the previous one.
-All PCIe card versions are backward and forward compatible.
-That is to say, any version of PCIe card and motherboard can work together in the mode of the lowest version.
-In the following table, a comparison of bandwidths among four typical PCIe versions has been listed for your better understanding.
+It's worth mentioning that all PCIe card versions are backward compatible.
+That is to say, any version of the PCIe card and motherboard can work together in the mode of the lowest version.
+In the following table, a comparison of transfer rates among five typical PCIe versions (take the original version n.0 for example) has been listed for your better understanding.

-PCIe Card Version and Slot Width: After nailing down the function, you need to know which PCIe version and slot width can be compatible with your current equipment and network environment.
+PCIe Card Version and Slot Width: make sure that the PCI Express card type is compatible with your current equipment and network environment.

 Where Is Ethernet Cable of Various Lengths Deployed?